Madame, Monsieur, Toute l’équipe MDI vous présente ses meilleurs vœux pour cette nouvelle année 2013.(...)*

 "Notre analyse et nos recherches ont montré la viabilité du concept MDI.

-Nous avons identifié des opportunités pour des véhicules à air comprimé sur le marché indien
+Nous avons identifié des opportunités pour des véhicules à air comprimé sur le marché indien".

 "Dans le courant de 2012 nous avons atteint un degré de conception du moteur et de la transmission ainsi que du dispositif de stockage de l'air comprimé, qui fait que l'ensemble fonctionne comme nous le voulions.